RudhyDev/RudhyDev/README.md

 # 💫 About Me:

 Hi there!
-My name is Rudhy Maycon Pereira da Costa and I am a passionate full-stack developer from Brazil.<br><br>I am currently learning Test-Driven Development (TDD), microservices, and Rust.
-While I am not yet proficient in these technologies, I am excited to continue learning and improving my skills.<br><br>I have experience with a wide range of technologies, including JavaScript/TypeScript, Node.js, Express.js, Vue.js, Quasar, and React.js.
-While I am not an expert in all of these technologies, I have had exposure to them and am familiar with their capabilities and limitations.
+My name is Rudhy Maycon Pereira da Costa, and I'm a passionate full-stack developer from Brazil.<br><br>
+I'm currently learning Test-Driven Development (TDD), microservices, and Rust.
+While I'm not yet proficient in these technologies, I'm eager to continue expanding my knowledge and improving my skills.<br><br>
+I have experience with a wide range of technologies, including JavaScript/TypeScript, Node.js, Express.js, Vue.js, Quasar, and React.js.
+Although I'm not an expert in all of these areas, I have had exposure to them and am familiar with their capabilities and limitations.

 ## 🌐 Socials: